Australian art: Art market

-The boom and bust cycle in contemporary art is evident in the 1980s colonial art boom ending at the time of the 1987 stock market crash and the exit of many artists and dealers, followed by the 2000s boom in Aboriginal dot painting and Australian late modernist painting, which ended at the time of the global financial crisis and growing collector and public interest in the international contemporary art circuit.
+The boom and bust cycle in contemporary art is evident in the 1980s colonial art boom ending at the time of the 1987 stock market crash and the exit of many artists and dealers, followed by the 2000s boom in Aboriginal dot painting and Australian late modernist painting, which ended at the time of the 2008 financial crisis and growing collector and public interest in the international contemporary art circuit.

 A 5% resale royalty scheme commenced in 2010 under which artists receive 5% of the sale price when eligible artworks are resold commercially for $1000 or more.
 Between 10 June 2010 and 15 May 2013, the scheme generated over $1.5 million in royalties for 610 artists.
 Some buyers object to paying any resale royalty while others do not mind a royalty going directly to the artists.
 However, they worry about further red tape and bureaucratic interference.

 In 2014/15 there was a rediscovery of colonial art at auction.
 Affordable 20th-century rural scene painting is buoyant.
 While the inflated northern hemisphere art markets had anticipating a massive correction in the Australian art market which transitioned to the middle market.

 Socially oriented art events such as art fairs and biennials have continued to grow in size and popularity in the contemporary art scene.

 The smaller commercial galleries have struggled to remain in business in the 2010s in spite of a functioning economy, although there is little consensus on the reasons for this.

 A new market has arisen in China, where Australian artists are selling works in a traditionally local market: "While the Chinese have always had a passion for traditional Chinese art, according to global auction house Sotheby's, the surging interest in contemporary international art is a recent trend."

 The market for Aboriginal art is still very strong, on the national and international stage, since becoming a solid financial investment in the 1980s.
 Not only do all the regional and State Galleries acquire significant collections of Aboriginal art, but private galleries are showing featured artists abroad.
 Aboriginal artists are also represented in all the major landscape prizes Australia.
 In 2019, "the Wynne prize, worth $50,000, was won by Sylvia Ken for her painting Seven Sisters – marking the fourth year in a row that the landscape prize has been won by Indigenous artists."